 If you’d like to write a set review, we normally bid for them in our Discord chat as each new set is spoiled.
 Some folks may prefer to stick to their preferred colors each time around, while other folks like to try a new category each time.
 It’s generally a first-come first-serve basis; just because you wrote a review for the last set doesn’t mean you’ll always get a review slot.
 There are a limited number of us, after all.

-NOT: Unofficial Gladiator Blog Ravnica Blue Review; Unofficial Gladiator Blog Ravnica Review – Blue;
+NOT: The Independent Gladiator Blog Ravnica Blue Review; The Independent Gladiator Blog Ravnica Review – Blue;

 Organization: Organize cards by rarity, then alphabetically.
 This can be flexible if you provide a compelling reason.